Key points

 Sleep problems tend to get worse the longer we leave them so it’s best to tackle a sleep problem as soon as possible.

-It’s not always possible to resolve sleep problems by yourself and you may find that you need help from a doctor or specialist sleep service like Sleepstation.
+It’s not always possible to resolve sleep problems by yourself and you may find that you need help from a doctor or support from sleep experts like Sleepstation.

 If you’re struggling to get to sleep or stay asleep and it’s affecting your daily life ― particularly if you’ve had the problem for more than four weeks, then it’s time to do something about it.